lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 This specification defines the KeyPurposeId id-kp-documentSigning.
-Inclusion of this KeyPurposeId in a certificate indicates that the Subject named in the certificate signed the document content, and the associated keys can be used by a document signing service or a software for authentication, message integrity, and non-repudiation of origin (using digital signatures, along with any usages allowed by other EKU values).
+Inclusion of this KeyPurposeId in a certificate indicates that the public key encoded in the certificate has been certified to be used for cryptographic operations on contents that are consumed by people.

 ~~~
   id-kp  OBJECT IDENTIFIER  ::=